-Instead, consider New Year’s resolution ideas can be simple and positive, such as paying it forward, engaging in self-care, and even small (but mighty) things, such as practicing daily gratitude and decluttering.
+New Year’s resolution ideas can be simple and positive, such as paying it forward, engaging in self-care, and practicing daily gratitude and decluttering.
 And they needn't necessarily be activity-based; goals can range from those that inspire happiness to the professional, highly personal, and everything in between.

-We’ve put together a list of 50 New Year’s resolutions that you can pick up, put down, and reengage in anytime you feel the urge.
+We’ve put together a list of 50 New Year’s resolutions that you can engage in this upcoming year to promote your healthiest self.
 Plus, they'll inspire you to live your best life while looking forward to the year ahead.
 By choosing to complete one (or more) of these intentions, you're officially well on your way to furthering your own happiness and fulfillment.

 If you feel like you have tons of commitments that aren’t always for you, carve out some solid "me" time in the year ahead by trying a new hobby—or resurrecting an old one—such as cooking, making art, or reading a good book.

 Make New Friends

-Okay, we admit that it's not always easy to make new friends (especially in your 30s), but there’s no reason to stop trying.
+Okay, we admit that it's not always easy to make new friends (especially in times like these), but there’s no reason to stop trying.
 Join a new Facebook group for a group you're interested in, or volunteer your time to an organization in need—others may also be trying to meet new people, too, which can alleviate some of the pressure.

-While coming up with a budget isn't necessarily the most fun thing to do (unless you're a numbers person), not knowing where your cash has gone, and being unable to cover your monthly expenses, is even less so.
-Use an online management tool or app, such as Mint and Clarity Money, or use a spreadsheet template to help set short- and long-term goals.
+While coming up with a budget isn't necessarily the most fun thing to do (unless you're a numbers person), not knowing where your cash has gone and being unable to cover your monthly expenses is even less so.
 Budgeting for social gatherings and incidentals (unexpected dinners out, new clothes, a locksmith's visit) means you won't have to change old habits too much.